sod2003/portfolio/README.md

 ### C-projects
 A folder for my C files from learning C fundamentals, and will have my future experiments in the language.

+### Udacity_MLwithAWS
+A folder for exercises completed for an online course for ML tools within AWS